Skip to content

 The State of AI in Financial Services: Key Insights for 2025 and What They Mean for Your Firm

 As financial services leaders, we're at a pivotal moment in the AI revolution.
 While 88% of organizations are now regularly using AI in at least one business function—up from 78% just a year ago—the gap between adoption and value capture remains significant.
-McKinsey's latest "State of AI in 2025" report provides critical insights that every financial services executive should understand as they plan their AI strategy for the year ahead.
+McKinsey's latest "State of AI in 2025" report provides critical insights that every financial services executive should understand.

 At Vantage Point, we work exclusively with wealth management firms, banks, insurance companies, and fintech organizations to transform their operations through AI-driven CRM solutions.
 Based on McKinsey's comprehensive research and our hands-on experience, here's what financial services leaders need to know about AI in 2025—and how to position your firm among the high performers.

-Despite widespread AI adoption, McKinsey's survey reveals that nearly two-thirds of respondents say their organizations have not yet begun scaling AI across the enterprise.
-The breakdown is telling:
+Despite widespread AI adoption, most organizations have not yet begun scaling AI across the enterprise.
+McKinsey's survey reveals a clear adoption spectrum:

-• 31% are scaling AI (growing deployment across the organization)
+Scaling 31% Growing AI deployment across the organization

 For financial services firms, this presents both a challenge and an opportunity.
 While many institutions have invested in AI tools—particularly in knowledge management, marketing and sales, and IT operations—most have not yet embedded these technologies deeply enough into workflows to realize material enterprise-level benefits.